Are You a Musician?

 Sheryl Doe is a dispensing optician with over 18 years’ experience in the optical profession.
 Having worked in Europe and the UK Sheryl is experienced in many different optical disciplines she is also a keen musician.
 Sheryl plays the Cello, Double Bass, Guitar, Piano and she is also currently playing Cornet in a local brass band.

 With a lifelong love of music, Sheryl has developed a unique understanding of the problems that musicians face with deteriorating eyesight.
 Being a musician is a “way of life”, and losing the ability to see properly can be devastating to a life long musician.
+In March 2019 Sheryl was awarded the prestigious Dispensing OPtician of the Year award for her pioneering work in the field of musicians eyecare.

 In addition, our MD Stephen has been a conductor and trombonist for over 40 years.
 He has had various vision issues in the past which has led to Sheryl developing an interest and unique insight into the kind of problems musicians face on a daily basis.